fl101/awardfares-blog/_posts/2019-08-08-ultimate-guide-to-award-release-dates.md

 | Avianca Lifemiles      | 360             | <span></span>   |
 | Air Canada Aeroplan    | 355             | <span></span>   |

 ## Airlines
-Here is a list of the number of days in advance you can find award space using AwardFares for all Star Alliance airlines:
+Here is a list of the number of days in advance you can find award space using AwardFares for all Star Alliance airlines.
+Dates are updated automatically.

 | Airline               | Days in advance     | Date from today |
 |-----------------------|---------------------|-----------------|